-POLICY V: CERTIFICATION IN HEALTH RELATED FIELD (LPN & ASN)
+POLICY V: CERTIFICATION IN HEALTH-RELATED FIELD (LPN, LPN/Paramedic Pathway & ASN)

-Prior to the first clinical experience, students shall submit a copy of the current license or certification in a health-related field.
+When applying to any nursing program, applicants shall submit a copy of the current license or certification in a health-related field.
 Current certification shall be maintained throughout the student's enrollment in the nursing sequence.
 A photocopy shall be retained in each student's file.